isomerpages/moe-woodlandsringpri/_about-wrps/Privacy Policy/FAQ.md

 ===
 **1\.
 What are the operating hours of the General Office?**

-*   The GO operates from 7am to 6pm.
+*   The GO operates from 7.30 am to 5 pm.

 **2\.
 What time should my child report to school for his/her lessons?**